Kameleoon/fastly-compute-starter-kit/README.md

 > Starter Kit to run Kameleoon Experimentation and Feature Flags on [Fastly Compute@Edge service](https://www.fastly.com/products/edge-compute).

-This Kameleoon Starter Kit for Fastly Compute@Edge uses and extends our [Kameleoon JS SDK](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/js-sdk-deprecated) to provide experimentation and feature flagging on the edge.
-Without this starter kit, the JS SDK cannot be used with Fastly.
-For more information on how to run Feature Flags and Experiments with our platform follow the steps outlined in our documentation [here](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/js-sdk-deprecated).
+This Kameleoon Starter Kit for Fastly Compute@Edge uses and extends our [Kameleoon NodeJS SDK](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/nodejs-sdk) to provide experimentation and feature flagging on the edge.
+Without this starter kit, the NodeJS SDK cannot be used with Fastly.
+For more information on how to run Feature Flags and Experiments with our platform follow the steps outlined in our documentation [here](https://developers.kameleoon.com/feature-management-and-experimentation/web-sdks/nodejs-sdk).

 ### External Network Calls via Fastly

 Kameleoon Starter Kit uses fetch API which comes from Fastly Compute@Edge instead of standard network APIs.
-That's why JS SDK accepts this `dispatchEvent` callback on client initialization to override the standard API call.
-Note that, `dispatchEvent` should be passed always along with `configDataFile` to the `KameleoonClient`.
+That's why NodeJS SDK accepts this `externalRequestDispatcher` callback on client initialization to override the standard API call.
+Note that, `externalRequestDispatcher` should be passed always along with `externalClientConfiguration` to the `KameleoonClient` initialization.

 ### Configuration Data File

-The `configDataFile` is a JSON representation of feature flags and experiments.
+The `externalClientConfiguration` is a JSON representation of feature flags and experiments.
 It contains all the data needed to deliver and track your flag deliveries and experiments.
-This file is fetched outside of JS SDK in starter kit using Fastly Compute@Edge fetch API.
+This file is fetched outside of NodeJS SDK in starter kit using Fastly Compute@Edge fetch API.
 Thus, it is cached on Fastly with custom `ttl` in seconds.

-## How to use

 ### Before Get started